-Woodrats: Wonders of the Woodlands Woodrats, also known as packrats and trade rats, are not actually rats––they are more like huge mice.
-Masters of architecture, they build more complex aboveground houses than any mammal in the world except humans.
-In this talk I will show examples of well-built woodrat houses––mansions that feature luxurious, waterproof sleeping nests, multiple pantries (each dedicated to a different kind of food), leaching rooms, corridors, and “windows” that admit light and air on every level.
+“Woodrats: Wonders of the Woodlands” –– Woodrats, also known as packrats or trade rats, have big eyes, big ears, and furred tails.
+They are actually more like huge mice than rats.
+Masters of architecture, they build the most complex aboveground houses of any mammal in the world except humans.
+During this presentation we will explore woodrat mansions lavishly appointed with corridors, terraces, waterproof sleeping chambers, multiple pantries (each containing its own kind of food), leaching rooms, dedicated latrine areas, and “windows” that admit light and air on every level.

-Acorn Woodpeckers: Fascinating Communards of California’s Oak Woodlands “Waka, waka, waka!”
-In this presentation I extol acorn woodpeckers, the most visible, eccentric, and vocal birds of California’s oak woodlands.
-These clan-dwelling animals have the most complex social structure of any vertebrate species in the world, including humans.
-I describe their clan structure and their many communal customs, which include permanent polyamorous “marriages;” communal nesting, roosting, and childcare practices; and communal simulated sex rituals.
-I will debunk a 120-year-old myth about what acorn woodpeckers really eat, and will talk about the tensions that seem to occur within acorn woodpecker clans (with bizarre results).
-If time allows, two sibling groups from different clans (volunteers from the audience) will engage in a raucous collective fight over a newly discovered breeding vacancy.
+“Acorn Woodpeckers: Fascinating Communards of California’s Oak Woodlands” –– “Waka, waka, waka!”
+In this presentation I sing the praises of acorn woodpeckers, the most visible, eccentric, and vocal birds of California’s oak woodlands.
+In addition to being beautiful and clever, these clan-dwelling animals have the most complex social structure of any vertebrate species in the world, including humans.
+I will discuss their clan structure and their many cooperative customs, including communal “marriages,” communal nests, communal childcare, and communal simulated sex rituals.
+To top off the presentation, sibling groups from different clans will engage in a raucous collective competition for a newly discovered breeding vacancy (no acting experience necessary).

-California Ground Squirrels and All Their Relations In this illustrated lecture, I discuss the lives of our world-class California ground squirrels—their burrow systems, behavior, anatomy, diet, and relations with other species––both adversarial and mutually beneficial.
-I will explain the fascinating “co-evolutionary arms race” that exists between California ground squirrels and northern Pacific rattlesnakes, describing the adaptations and behaviors California ground squirrels have evolved for surviving interactions with this ancient predator.
-We will also hear about the hunting partnership between coyotes and badgers; the unique relationship ground squirrels have with burrowing owls; and the role these much maligned animals play as engineers of our all-important grasslands.
+“California Ground Squirrels and All Their Relations” –– In this illustrated lecture, I discuss the lives of our world-class California ground squirrels—their burrow systems, behavior, anatomy, diet, and relations with other species, both adversarial and mutually beneficial.
+I will explain the fascinating “co-evolutionary arms race” that exists between California ground squirrels and northern Pacific rattlesnakes, including the adaptations and behaviors these squirrels have evolved for surviving interactions with this ancient predator.
+I will talk about the hunting partnership between coyotes and badgers; the unique relationship ground squirrels have with burrowing owls; and the role these much maligned animals play as engineers of our all-important grasslands.

-California Scrub-Jays: A Story of Genius and Co-evolution The California scrub-jay (no longer “western scrub-jay”) is a brainy, beautiful, and sadly under-appreciated member of California’s oak woodlands.
+“California Scrub-Jays: A Story of Genius and Co-evolution” –– The California scrub-jay is a brainy, beautiful, and sadly under-appreciated member of California’s oak woodlands.
 In this illustrated lecture, I describe this species’ capacity for mental feats formerly thought to be the exclusive province of humans, including “mental time travel,” “theory of mind,” “episodic-like memory,” and ability to track time.
 I will describe the co-evolutionary relationship between California scrub-jays and oak trees, including the birds’ physical adaptations for plucking and consuming acorns, and the critical role they play as the primary planters of California’s oaks.
-I also discuss more intimate details of scrub-jay life: lifetime monogamous relationships, marital equality, melodious love songs, and neighborhood crime patrols.
+I also talk about more intimate details of scrub-jay life: lifetime monogamous relationships, marital equality, melodious love songs, and neighborhood crime patrols.